Politics in Manchester: Greater Manchester

 Greater Manchester is a metropolitan county which surrounds the City of Manchester.
 Including the City of Manchester, Greater Manchester is made up of ten metropolitan boroughs, with each borough having its own council.
 The ten boroughs are shown in the following map.

 The larger towns in the Greater Manchester county include Altrincham, Ashton-under-Lyne, Bolton, Bury, Cheadle, Droylsden, Hyde, Middleton, Oldham, Rochdale, Sale, Stalybridge, Stockport, Stretford and Wigan.

-Whilst the county does not have its own tier of government, there are some functions of government organised at the county level.
+Since 2017, there has been an elected Mayor of Greater Manchester, who sits on the Greater Manchester Combined Authority and has power over areas including planning, housing, transport, policing, waste management and skills.